 DigiSky involvement in Monica Project

 DigiSky is responsible for customizing, delivering and deploying drones and airships equipped with cameras and sound sensors that will be used in the pilots and will also deliver and install the UWB wireless communication infrastructures for ultra-precise positioning.
 The main challenge that DigiSky will face in the project will be the hardware and system integration of UAV platforms in order to board and manage the partner’s payload.

 A Horizon 2020 project on applications of swarm algorithms in Cyber-Physical Systems

-CPSwarm proposes a new science of system integration and tools to support engineering of Cyber Physical System swarms.
-CPSwarm tools will ease development and integration of complex herds of heterogeneous CPS that collaborate based on local policies and that exhibit a collective behavior capable of solving complex, industrial-driven, real-world problems.
+CPSwarm tackles this challenge by proposing a new science of system integration and tools to support engineering of CPS swarms.
+CPSwarm tools will ease development and integration of complex herds of heterogeneous CPS that collaborate based on local policies and that exhibit a collective behavior capable of solving complex, industrial-driven, real-world problems

 The project aims at defining a complete tool chain that enables the designer to: